kescobo/physalia-workshop/_pages/labs/lab_13_anadama2.md

     -   An item that is required to run the task (i.e. input file).
     -   All dependencies of a task must exist before the task can be run.
+-   **Document**
+    - A report that pulls together outputs from targets and summarizes the results of a workflow.
+    - Can generate in PDF or HTML.

-Diagramed the relationship between dependency, task, and target would look like so:
+Diagrammed the relationship between dependency, task, and target would look like so:

 <img src="{{ "/assets/img/labs/lab_13_dependency_task_target.png" | prepend: site.baseurl }}" alt="AnADAMA2: Dependency, Task, and Target relationship."/>